Film Finance Corporation Australia: History

-The Film Finance Corporation was first established in May 1988 by the Australian Government under the prime ministerial Bob Hawke with the organisation beginning operations in the following financial year.
+The Film Finance Corporation was established in May 1988 by the Australian Government under prime minister Bob Hawke, with the organisation beginning operations in the following financial year.
 Its inaugural chairman was Kim Williams.
 The FFC emerged as an alternative source of support for the film industry to the then existent Australian Film Commission (AFC) and the 10BA tax concession.
 It centralised government support for the Australian film industry, becoming the main source of film and television funding in the years immediately after its inception.
 The role of the AFC was diverted to focus on personnel and script development for culturally significant productions.
-Instead, the FFC was conceived as a ‘film bank’ with then treasurer Paul Keating acknowledging the notion that the organisation might become self-funding.
+Instead, the FFC was conceived as a 'film bank' with then treasurer Paul Keating acknowledging the notion that the organisation might become self-funding.
 The guiding principles for what the FFC decided to fund was driven by the market in that projects required financial commitments from distributors or sales agents to secure funding.
 Thus, projects were largely dictated by the market.